What is the EU's Role?

 Why is it needed?

-DG EAC's activities to strenghten the evidence-base in the field of languages, notably through regular monitoring, are essential to help governments understand existing levels of second language proficiency and enable them to take measures to improve the outcomes of language learning.
+The European Commission's strenghtens the evidence-base in the field of languages, notably through regular monitoring, are essential to help governments understand existing levels of second language proficiency and enable them to take measures to improve the outcomes of language learning.

 This monitoring also provides information on how demographic, social, economic and educational variables affect language proficiency within and across Member States.